supernovus/nano.php/README.md

 different abilities as required by your application needs.

-Several extendable abstract classes for controllers and models are included, as well as a URL-based dispatch plugin, configuration plugin, and a set of simple helper libraries providing some useful functions for your applications.
+Several extendable abstract classes for controllers and models are included, as well as a flexible routing plugin, configuration plugin, and a set of simple helper libraries providing some useful functions for your applications.

 ## Requirements